-5) Two lists of scripts that can be used to fine-tune calculations in various facilities, replacing interactive prompts.
+In THERMOCALC 3.47 and older: Two lists of scripts that can be used to fine-tune calculations in various facilities, replacing interactive prompts.
 Both lists are now very old.
 Many scripts have been added since, and some have ceased to exist because their functionality has been incorporated into another approach (or even deemed unsound).
 However, they should be a useful starting point.
 For more ideas on scripting, see the tutorials and example scriptfiles for the individual calculation facilities, or ask the discussion group if you feel something should be available that you can’t see.

 Find out more

 Users and potential users of THERMOCALC are welcome to join our discussion group.